jibrown8707/AI-Support-Knowledge-Assistant-RAG/README.md

 This project implements Retrieval-Augmented Generation (RAG) by connecting a Streamlit user interface to an Amazon Bedrock Knowledge Base.
 User questions are sent to the knowledge base, relevant content is retrieved, and a foundation model generates a context-aware response.

-Features
+## Features

-    •    Ask support-related questions in a simple web app
+- Ask support related questions in a simple web app
-    •    Retrieve answers from a custom Amazon Bedrock knowledge base
+- Retrieve answers from a custom Amazon Bedrock knowledge base
-    •    Generate responses using the Amazon Bedrock foundation model Nova Lite 1.0
+- Generate responses using the Amazon Bedrock foundation model Nova Lite 1.0
-    •    Built with Python, Streamlit, boto3, and AWS Bedrock
+- Built with Python, Streamlit, boto3, and AWS Bedrock

-Tech Stack
+## Tech Stack

-    •    Python
+- Python
-    •    Streamlit
+- Streamlit
-    •    AWS Bedrock
+- AWS Bedrock
-    •    boto3
+- boto3

 How It Works
     1. User enters a question in the Streamlit app